ciaraosull/project-3-mastermind/README.md

 The site was deployed via [Heroku]( https://id.heroku.com/login), and the live link can be found here: [Mastermind – Code Breaker](https://mastermind-code-breaker.herokuapp.com)

 This project was developed utilising the [Code Institute Template]( https://github.com/Code-Institute-Org/python-essentials-template).
 Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.

+Before deploying to Heroku pip3 freeze > requirements.txt was used to add pyfiglet and colorama imports for deployment.

 1. Log in to [Heroku]( https://id.heroku.com/login) or create an account if required.
 2. Then, click the button labelled **New** from the dashboard in the top right corner and from the drop-down menu select **Create New App**.